-Let’s precise that not only method changes are taken account but namespace, type and field changes as well.
-For example, one can right click a namespace source code declaration and ask for types or methods of the namespace that has been refactored or added.
+Note that not only method changes are taken account but namespace, type and field changes as well.
+For example, one can right click a namespace source code declaration and ask for types or methods of the namespace that have been refactored or added.

 At this point you might wonder how NDepend/Visual Studio knows about the previous version of the code to compare against to (what is called the Baseline for Comparison).
 This concept is explained later in this article, let’s jump to the second VS code diff scenario.

 Code Diff from within Solution Exlorer or Solution Navigator